mxg/topaz/README.md

 run -- run the example

-clean -- cleanup files created build build and run
+clean -- cleanup files created by build and run

 all -- do a build and run